Last Updated on March 25, 2022 by Bryony Clapperton

 You may have noticed that throughout this post I’ve specifically avoided using my typical backpacker tips and references.

-However, the bulk of the tourists that visit San Pedro are mostly Americans.
+However, the bulk of the tourists that visit San Pedro are mostly American.
 Or it was certainly this way in the low season.

 There are places to stay in San Pedro Belize that do cater to backpackers but the backpacker vibe here is much less noticeable than that of Caye Caulker.